Pavel-Rychetsky/Hebrew-QWERTY-Windows-keyboard/README.md

 The purpose of this project is to develop Windows keyboard which maps Hebrew letters according their phonetic or visual similarity with English (ASCII) letters.
 The keyboard can be used for both Modern and Biblical Hebrew because of wide support of vowels (nikkud) and cantillation marks.

+## How to install
+- the installation is validated in Windows 10 environment, very probably in Windows 7/8 it will work well
+- if not yet, activate support for Hebrew language (e.g. Windows_key+i - Time & Language - Language - Add a language) first
+- download hbr_qty.zip from https://github.com/Pavel-Rychetsky/Hebrew-QWERTY-Windows-keyboard/releases/latest and unzip it
+- run setup.exe from hbr_qty directory
+- the installed keyboard appears in system as "Hebrew - QWERTY"
+- optionally remove default keyboard (Hebrew or Hebrew (Standard))

 ## Letters

 22 Hebrew letters are mapped to 20 keys (because of a, e, i, o, and u are reserved for vowels - see below) following way: